Jettenbach, Rhineland-Palatinate: Regular events

 Jettenbach's church's patronal festival (Kermis) is known locally as the Kerwe, and is held on the third Sunday in August, and is, by extension, a celebration for the whole community.
 In former times, a market was held on the Monday after Laetare Sunday, with a fair at Whitsun.
 The timing used for the current feast-day was set in 1890.
 Toward the end of the 19th century, Fasching (Shrovetide Carnival) began to be celebrated in Jettenbach.
 At that time, masked parades, show booths, and gatherings at local inns were customary.
 After the First World War, only Kappensitzungen ("Hat Sessions") and the inn sessions continued.
 Only from the 1950s were great Prunksitzungen (Sessions of the "parliament" of the "Empire of Narren", that is, fools) and masquerade balls held, although the latter barely survive.
 Every year, on the Third Day of Christmas (27 December), there is a procession featuring a person bound in straw.
 This odd custom has two possible origins.
-On version has it arising from the way in which Wanderstag, the day on which servants changed jobs, was celebrated.
+One version has it arising from the way in which Wanderstag, the day on which servants changed jobs, was celebrated.
 Alternately, it may be an instance of a Carnival custom having been appropriated to this day.